-The local authority is not solely responsible for promoting integration with the NHS, and this responsibility reflects similar duties placed on NHS England and clinical commissioning groups (CCGs) to promote integration with care and support.
+The local authority is not solely responsible for promoting integration with the NHS, and this responsibility reflects similar duties placed on NHS England and Integrated Care Boards (ICBs) to promote integration with care and support.
 There is also an equivalent duty on local authorities to integrate care and support provision with health related services, for example housing.

 3. Multi Agency Working: Preventing Abuse and Neglect

 See also Preventing Abuse and Neglect

 Safeguarding adults from abuse and neglect is a fundamental part of the Care Act 2014.
 Identification and management of risk is an essential part of any assessment undertaken by a professional working with adults.

 As noted above, the local authority must cooperate with its partners, and those partners must also cooperate with the local authority to provide care and support, and safeguard adults.